I know I warned everyone back on page 1, but just to be extra safe…

 In the early 80s, Frank Miller revolutionized the comics industry by taking a very cinematic approach to writing, drawing, and designing comics.
 This approach included almost entirely eschewing thought balloons and narrative captions, which meant far less text and a much greater emphasis on the visuals to tell the story.
 It was a fresh, exciting, dynamic new way to do comics and Frank Miller made it work like gangbusters.
 Naturally, in the wake of Miller’s artistic and commercial success, a lot of writers and artists (practically everyone, really) started to make comics using Miller’s approach.
 Eventually, this became an excuse/rationalization for the writer’s laziness.
 It got to the point where you could absorb the contents of some comics in less than five minutes, as there were barely any words to be read at all.

 In the decade or two that preceded Miller’s ascent, however, writers prided themselves on pulling their weight by adding a great deal of text to complement the art.
 Sometimes this would backfire, as superfluous words would often smother some lovely artwork (which is why Miller’s approach felt like such a breath of fresh air when he started).
-Yes, there were times when a writer’s words could be very poetic and just as captivating as any art, but as time went on, these large amounts of text began to feel more intrusive than complementary, more often than not.
+Yes, there were times when a writer’s words could be very poetic and just as captivating as any art, but as time went on, these large amounts of text began to feel more intrusive than complementary.

 In any case, Bronze Age comics like those in this storyline are going to take a bit more than five minutes to absorb.
 Getting through these stories is going to require some honest-to-God reading on the reader’s part.